Oscar-Gil-Data/ADS-599B/README.md

 ## Project Intro/Objective
 With the hypothesis that students with poor attendance are less likely to do well on ELPAC summative assessment, the main purpose of this project is to predict the student ELPAC level for a school district in California.

-In addition, we intend to create an application, for end users to enter data so that our machine learning model produces a predictive result.
+In addition, we intend to create an application for end users to enter data so that our machine learning model produces a predictive result.

 ## Technologies:
 - Python